fix ave/histo command¶

-fix ID group-ID ave/histo Nevery Nrepeat Nfreq lo hi Nbin value1 value2 ... keyword args ...
+fix ID group-ID style Nevery Nrepeat Nfreq lo hi Nbin value1 value2 ... keyword args ...

-Use one or more values as inputs every few timesteps, histogram them, and average the histogram over longer timescales.
+Use one or more values as inputs every few timesteps to create a single histogram.
+The histogram can then be averaged over longer timescales.
 The resulting histogram can be used by other output commands, and can also be written to a file.
+The fix ave/histo/weight command has identical syntax to fix ave/histo, except that exactly two values must be specified.
+See details below.

 The group specified with this command is ignored for global and local input values.
 For per-atom input values, only atoms in the group contribute to the histogram.
 Note that regardless of the specified group, specified values may represent calculations performed by computes and fixes which store their own “group” definition.